-Violent crime directed to tourists is just about unheard of, even the petty crime is minimal.
+Violent crime directed to tourists is just about unheard of, even petty crime in Tahiti is minimal.

-But that doesn't mean you should tempt fate by leaving an expensive camera in full view on the beach or the seat of your rental car.
-Always, everywhere, take care of your valuables.
+But that doesn't mean you should tempt fate by leaving an expensive camera in full view on the beach, or the passenger seat of your rental car.
+Always, no matter where you are, take care of your valuables.

-There are no serious scams.
-Some would argue that's because the place is so expensive anyway there's no need!
+There are no serious scams across French Polynesia.
+Some would argue that's because the place is so expensive, so there's no need to overcharge tourists.

-If you are a perpetrator of crime instead of a victim, be aware that French Polynesia is essentially a province of France and French law applies.
+If you are a perpetrator of crime instead of a victim, be aware that French Polynesia is essentially a province of France, and French law applies.
 This includes the principle of "garde a vue".
-If detained by police you do NOT have the right to immediate access to a lawyer, and police can hold you to ‘assist with enquiries' for up to 3 days.
+If detained by police you do not have the right to immediate access to a lawyer, and police can hold you to ‘assist with enquiries' for up to three days.

-However, Dengue Fever is sometimes a problem (as it is anywhere tropically warm).
+However, Dengue Fever is sometimes a problem, like elsewhere in tropical destinations.
 There's no vaccination, so do your best to avoid mosquito bite – wear long loose-fitting clothing, cover exposed skin in insect repellent day and night, make sure your room is mosquito-proof otherwise sleep under a mosquito net.

 Tip out any stagnant water you see sitting around your accommodation.